130 Adelaide St W, Suite 1005, Box 17, Richmond-Adelaide Centre, Toronto, ON

 Year called to bar: 2003 (ON); 2010 (AB)

-Sean is a partner at Brown Mills Klinck Prezioso LLP (BMKP Law), practising pensions, benefits and executive compensation law.
-Sean has more than 20 years of experience advising on pension fund investments, plan terminations, plan administration and compliance issues, disputes over the use of plan assets, development and documentation of pension and employee benefit plans, issues arising from corporate transactions and commercial insolvencies, and adherence to fiduciary duties.
-Sean also has experience advising on the establishment and implementation of incentive compensation arrangements, including, phantom stock, stock option, deferred share unit plans, share appreciation rights, employees profit-sharing plans and supplementary retirement plans.
-Sean has twice been seconded to major Canadian financial institutions to assist with pension and benefit-related issues and actively participates in organizations advocating for the Canadian retirement industry.
-Prior to joining BMKP Law in 2024, Sean practised in the pension group at a pre-eminent Canadian law firm.
-Sean has been recognized for his expertise by The Legal 500; Best Lawyers; Chambers and Lexology Index; and was one of Thomson Reuters’ Stand-out Lawyers in 2021.
+Sean Maxwell is a seasoned pension, benefits, and executive compensation lawyer with 20+ years of experience.
+He is a partner at BMKP Law LLP, a pension, benefits, and executive compensation law boutique.
+Sean advises employers, plan administrators, and financial institutions on pension governance matters, pension fund investments, plan terminations, plan administration and compliance issues, surplus utilization and withdrawal, and the implementation of new pension and employee benefit plans.
+His expertise includes issues arising from corporate transactions and commercial insolvencies, and the establishment and implementation of incentive compensation arrangements, including phantom stock, stock option, deferred share unit (DSU) and share appreciation rights plans, employee profit-sharing plans, and supplementary retirement plans.
+Sean has twice been seconded to major Canadian financial institutions to assist with pension and benefit-related matters and actively participates in organizations advocating for the Canadian retirement industry.
+Sean has been recognized by Chambers and Partners, Best Lawyers, The Legal 500, and the Lexology Index, was featured on Benefits and Pensions Monitor’s 2025 Hot List and was named one of Thomson Reuters’ Stand-out Lawyers in 2021.

 On August 31, 2018, the Government of Canada indirectly acquired the Trans Mountain Pipeline system and the Trans Mountain Expansion Project (TMEP), through Trans Mountain Corp. (a subsidiary of the Canada Development Investment Corp.
 (CDEV)) from a subsidiary of Kinder Morgan Canada Ltd. (KML) for cash consideration of $4.5 billion.